 Device retracts the hose with a pull and roll, doing the work so you don't have to.
 Lasts for several years without leaks.
-Heavy duty and reliable hose.
+Heavy-duty hose.
 Plastic enclosure works well and as intended.
 Comes with a nozzle.
-After sturdy installation, this hose is easy to use.
+After installation, this hose is easy to use.

 From watering flowers to washing your driveway, hoses are incredibly useful for a range of outdoor tasks, but they can be a pain to store, especially extra-long models.
 If you choose a retractable water hose, however, you can neatly wind up the hose when it’s not in use.